Founder & Director, Moral Courage Project

 At NYU Wagner, Irshad teaches Moral Courage and Your Purpose.
 Among the professional skills that students can expect to learn: articulating how you want to serve your society, identifying your core values, turning your values into action, knowing when to step up or step back, and staying motivated to deliver on your vision.

-Moral Courage Project
+Moral Courage and Your Purpose

 The New York Times bestselling author to whom Oprah gave her first ever “Chutzpah” Award, Irshad Manji writes a bridge-building book that is both a stirring reflection and a path to action.